 Regardless of how many hours it actually lasts, it seems that this post-workout calorie consumption can add anywhere from 6 to 15% more calories to the overall workout energy expenditure.

-For most women, the purpose of exercise is calorie burning and weight loss / fat loss benefits, but there are more to HIIT.
+For most women, the purpose of the exercise is calorie burning and weight loss / fat loss benefits, but there is more to HIIT.

 ACSM have named other handful of benefits HIIT training can bring.

 - Aerobic and anaerobic fitness

 - Insulin sensitivity ( which helps the exercising muscles more readily use glucose for fuel to make more energy)

 - Abdominal fat and body weight while maintaining lean muscle mass.